D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 chromium --proxy-server="socks5://127.0.0.1:1337" --proxy-bypass-list="<-loopback>"
 {% endhighlight %}

-You can use can use this terminal to interact with the VM, the SOCKS proxy will stay accessible as long as this SSH connection remains open.
+You can use this terminal to interact with the VM, the SOCKS proxy will stay accessible as long as this SSH connection remains open.

 Now that we have a ssh connection opened on the VM, the first step we have to